-In case of an arrest by a lien or mortgage, a claimant does not need to put up counter-secu rity.
-In case of the provisional arrest a claimant must deposit counter-security.
+For arrests by a lien or mortgage, the claimant does not need to put up counter-security.
+In contrast, for provisional arrests, a claimant must deposit counter-security.

-- 11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?
+11. Is there any difference in respect to arresting a ship for a maritime claim and a maritime lien?

 Yes.
 If a claim gives rise to a maritime lien, the claimant can arrest the ship by lien.
-If not the claimant shall arrest the ship by provisional arrest only. - 12.
-Does you country recognise maritime liens?
+Otherwise, the claimant may only arrest the ship by provisional arrest.

+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

 Yes.
-Japan is not member of any International Conventions.
-But a Japanese court can recognize the maritime liens. - 13.
-What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+Though Japan is not member of any International Conventions, the Japanese courts recognize maritime liens.

+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
-It depends on how complicate your claim is.
-We have several experience to arrest ships within 48 hours from the instruction.

-In the arrest of Three Tulip to enforce the mortgage, we got the instruction on the Thursday and arrested her next day.
-In the provisional arrest of Aventicum we got the instruction on the Thursday mid-night and arrested her next Tuesday morning.
-In the arrest of the Pegasus Prime by maritime lien we got the instruction on Friday morning and arrested her next Monday.
-It all depends on case.
+It depends on how complicated the claim is.
+We have arrested ships within 48 hours from the reciept of instructions.
+For example, in the arrest of the Three Tulip to enforce a mortgage, we recieved instructions on a Thursday and arrested her the next day.
+In the provisional arrest of the Aventicum, we recieved instructions on a Thursday at midnight and arrested her the following Tuesday morning.
+In the arrest of the Pegasus Prime by maritime lien, we recieved the instructions on a Friday morning and arrested her following Monday.
+It all depends on the case.

-- 14. Do you need to provide a POA, or any other documents of the claim to the Court?
+14. Do you need to provide a POA or any other documents of the claim to the Court?

 Yes we need a POA.
-Several documents are required as the Japanese courts like paper. - 15.
-What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?
+Several documents are required as the Japanese courts like paper.

+15. What original documents are required, what documents can be filed electronically, what documents require notarisation and/or apostille, and when are they needed?

-Originals of POA and corporate certificates are required.
-But some courts accept a copy.
+Originals of the POA and corporate certificates are required.
+However, some courts accept a copy.
 It depends on the discretion of the judges.